syncfusion-content/javascript-docs/js/api/ejScroller.md

-Enables or Disbale the touch Scroll
+Enables or Disable the touch Scroll

 #### Default Value